 The goal of this element is to design, construct, and stabilize on-site conveyance channels to prevent erosion from entering existing stormwater outfalls and conveyance systems.

+from entering existing stormwater outrails and conveyance systems.
 This element does not apply to my project because: Construction will occur during the dry weather.
-No storm drainage channels or ditches shall be constructed either temporary or permanent.
-A small swale shall be graded to convey yard drainage around the structure using a shallow slope; it shall be seeded after grading and stabilized. ✓ Other Reason / Additional Comments: The site is too small to warrant construction of drainage ditches, Dispersed sheet flow over stabilized areas should be facilitated.
+No storm drainage channels or ditches shall be constructed eithe temporary or permanent.
+A small swale shall be graded to convey yard drainage around the structure using a shallow slope; it shall be seeded after grading and stabilized.
+Other Reason / Additional Comments: The site is too small to warrant construction of drainage ditches, Dispersed sheet flow over stabilized areas should be facilitated.
 If it does apply, describe the steps you will take and select the BMPs you will use: A wattle shall be placed at the end of the swale to prevent erosion at the outlet of the swale.
 Additional Comments: Check the BMPs you will use: